odinuv/web/en/apv/articles/javascript/index.md

 behaviour.
 Your browser has capability to project changes in HTML structure, HTML attributes and CSS thanks to [dynamic HTML](https://en.wikipedia.org/wiki/Dynamic_HTML) technologies.
 This means that you can append/remove/modify HTML elements using JavaScript and your browser will draw these changes immediately on the screen.
+You do not have call any function to request repaint elements' new state.

 To obtain an HTML element from document's structure use one of the following functions: